Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 otherwise soil observation depth becomes an additional source of uncertainty.
-For example soil organic carbon content is strongly controlled by soil depth, so combining values from two A horizons one thick and the other thick, would increase complexity of 2D soil mapping because a fraction of the variance is controlled by the depth, which is ignored.
+For example soil organic carbon content is strongly controlled by soil depth, so combining values from two A horizons one thick and the other thin, would increase the complexity of 2D soil mapping because a fraction of the variance is controlled by the depth, which is ignored.